 Crisfield is famous for its saltwater fishing.
-Once, the channel just west of town was a hotspot for black drum, gray (yellowfin) trout, yellow belly spot, and others.
-Although bottom fishing has declined from historical levels, fishing in Tangier Sound is still productive.
-During summer, fishermen catch croakers, spot, gray trout, flounder, bluefish, kingfish, and other species.
+Although bottom fishing has declined somewhat from historical levels, fishing in Tangier Sound is still productive.
+During summer, fishermen catch croakers, spot, sea trout, flounder, bluefish, kingfish, sheepshead, cobia, drum, and other species.

 The abundance of shallow water habitats for saltwater fishing are a major attraction for fishermen.
 The waterways around Crisfield include thousands of acres of shallows, aquatic grass beds, oyster bars, stump fields, creeks, coves, points, and other fishing areas.

 During the spring and summer, many of these areas hold striped bass (rockfish), speckled trout, red drum, croakers, spot, and other fish species.
 Shallow water fishing peaks in the fall as runs of speckled trout pass through the area.
 During October, striped bass increase in both size and number.

 By late October, striped bass begin moving out into Tangier and Pocomoke Sounds.
 As the weather turns colder, resident striped bass are joined by migrating fish that form large schools.
 Anglers fishing the late season encounter schools of breaking rockfish which are usually indicated by flocks of birds overhead.